gitjonez/schnap-app-poc/README.md

 - analyze health
 - prompt engineer (at first) to GO/NO-GO.
 - If GO:
-  - The missing link is to launch instances of the new AMIs, and register them with the Target Group(s) which the LB is forwarding to.
+  - The missing link, after one taste is to launch instances of the new AMIs, and register them with the Target Group(s) which the LB is forwarding to.
   - Monitor health (with client.py, automatically)
   - Deregister replaced Instances
   - Monitor health